 This past June I had the chance to visit Trento, a pretty, highly underrated town in northern Italy.
-I was there for a few days for the Traverse 19 conference, so I thought I’d share a bit of what I got up to!
+I was there for a few days for a conference, so I thought I’d share a bit of what I got up to!

 If you’re counting, yes, that means I went to my third travel conference in one year.
 Who even am I?!
 And I even spoke at this one!
 Milou and I spoke about our group, Female Digital Nomads, which has over 50,000 members on Facebook now.
 It was pretty exciting and nerve-wracking!